sarakvaska/CS143-Final-Project/README.md

   - The command 'python send_sluice4.py 10.0.0.2 1234 5' does the same as above, except app_type 5 is Hulu.
 Host 2 forwards this to h7, and the same steps are repeated.

 ## Methodology

+This section explains how our topology was created and what our code is doing.